 - Give the speaker’s speech for him.
 This happens when you have some knowledge of or interest in the topic and unwittingly (or maliciously!) feel you have to demonstrate how much you know during the introduction.

 - Build up the speaker’s skill as a speaker.
 Very often, people are chosen to speak because of their knowledge on a topic.
 Therefore, they may have difficulty living up to “excellent speaking ability”.

 - Use humor unless you are very sure it is appropriate and the speaker can handle it.
 Joking about the time the speaker had too much to drink and accepted a bribe to take off his clothes, is a story for the bar.

 - Forget the speaker’s name.
 Yes!
-It has happened.
+It happens in these types of speeches.
 And while you’re at it, don’t mispronounce it either.
 Write it several times, say it aloud 11 times, do whatever it takes to stick it in your head.

 - Save the Speaker’s name for last!
 Unless you intend to present the speaker as a surprise, don’t wait until the end of the speech to call his name.
 Your role when you introduce a speaker is to make the speaker’s name familiar to the audience, not hide it.
 Chances are, the audience might have read it on the program or in the newspaper, anyhow!

 So there you have it!
 A no-fail format for introducing a speaker, complete with a worked example!

 And just to make sure it’s truly fail proof, I threw in some “dos” and some “dont’s” for good measure.

 Being able to introduce a speaker in a way which makes him or her feel comfortable and confident to present their speech, is probably one of the most rewarding speaking opportunities you can have.
 It’s right up there with the Vote of Thanks.